Single Round-trip Hierarchical ORAM via Succinct Indices: Shuffling in

-We cover bandwidth and memory with the following result. \begin{lemma} On an input array of length $n$, the \shortqueue completes in $7n$ blocks of bandwidth and, on the condition that it does not fail, requires $\mathcal{O}(B \cdot \sqrt{n})$ bits of temporary private memory. \end{lemma} \begin{proof} The memory claim comes from Lemma \ref{lem:fail_rate} and our definition of failure.
-For the bandwidth, the first component of the algorithm downloads $n$ address and uploads $2n$ addresses.
+Due to its similarities to Lemma 4.2 in \cite{patel2017cacheshuffle} and space constraints, the proof is placed in the full version of the work.
+Informally, the algorithm requires $\sqrt{n}$ round-trips as each step can be into an upload/download of $\sqrt{n}$ blocks.
+For example, the step where blocks are iteratively placed in the temporary array segments can be completed in a single batch.
+For the bandwidth, the first component of the algorithm downloads $n$ addresses and uploads $2n$ addresses.
 The second component, in a sequence of rounds, downloads the full temporary array of length $2n$ and uploads it to the output array.
-This leads to a total bandwidth cost of $7n$. \end{proof}
+This leads to a total bandwidth cost of $7n$.

-\begin{lemma} The \shortqueue is oblivious on functionality dummy shuffle (\textup{Definition} \ref{def:dummy_shuffle}). \end{lemma} \begin{proof} We need to demonstrate that the access patterns produced by \shortqueue on two distinct inputs $\pi_1$ and $\pi_2$ are computationally indistinguishable to the adversary.
-Let $\{I^{b}_i\}_{i \in \sqrt{n}}$ denote the input buckets for the execution of \shortqueue on $\pi_b$ for $b\in\{1,2\}$.
-Both sets of input buckets are independent of their corresponding input permutations.
-Similarly, let $X^{b}_{i,j}$ denote the number of addresses from $I^{b}_i$ that are placed in $Q^{b}_j$ for $b \in \{1,2\}$.
-As the addresses are assigned uniformly at random to the sets $\{I^{b}_i\}_{i \in \sqrt{n}}$, $X^{1}_{i,j}$ is independent of $X^{2}_{i,j}$.
-Therefore, for a fixed input array, the fail rate, which is observable to the adversary, is independent of the input permutation.

-The set of buckets $\{I^{b}_i\}_{i \in \sqrt{n}}$ is independent of the input permutation.
-Thus, the initial phase of downloading the input array appears as a sequence of uniformly random accesses.
-The remaining accesses in the algorithm are identical for all inputs of the same length.
-This completes the proof. \end{proof}